-- (i) HELM will internally refer to the kubeconfig file to connect to the Kubernetes cluster.
-The default kubeconfig file is present at location: ~/.kube/config. - If the kubeconfig file needs to be overridden while running HELM commands, set the KUBECONFIG environment variable to the location of the kubeconfig file. - Oracle Load doesn't support Object Identifiers(OIDs).
+HELM will internally refer to the kubeconfig file to connect to the Kubernetes cluster.
+The default kubeconfig file is present at location: ~/.kube/config If the kubeconfig file needs to be overridden while running HELM commands, set the KUBECONFIG environment variable to the location of the kubeconfig file.

-Configuring the Ingress Controller
+Configuring the ingress controller